↑

 Want to try other air fryer recipes?
 Be sure to read our recipe for air fryer chicken wings served up with hand-cut potato chips.

-Air fryer potato skins offer you an ideal snack or finger food to serve all year long.
+Air fryer baked potatoes offer you an ideal snack or finger food to serve all year long.
 During the summer, you can top them with fresh garden herbs.
 And in the winter, you can add the traditional heavier toppings. #BakedPotatoInAirFryer #AirFryer #AirFryerRecipes #Potato #Baked #InCrockPot #Recipes

 Air fryer baked potatoes are easy to make.
 Give them a try!
 I’m sure you will enjoy the ease of prepping this snack for your friends and family.